Yang Shu-chun

+At the 2010 Asian Games

 At the 2010 Asian Games in Guangzhou, China on November 17, she was controversially disqualified near the end of the first round when she was leading 9-0 against her Vietnamese opponent Vu Thi Hau.
 "Unauthorized" electronic sensors were allegedly found in her socks before or during the match.
 Yang's equipment had passed the pre-match inspection.
 After the disqualification, Yang protested the judgement in tears and refused to leave the mat.
 Yang's disqualification drew a furious response from media and fans in Taiwan.
 In December 2010, Yang was banned by the World Taekwondo Federation (WTF) from participating any international Taekwondo competitions for three months, her coach Liu Tsung-ta was suspended for 20 months and the Chinese Taipei Taekwondo Federation was fined $50,000.
 The Sports Affairs Council of Taiwan filed an appeal with the Court of Arbitration for Sports based in Lausanne.